How more than 100 American soccer players abroad fared this weekend

 Superliga

-Talleres Cordoba midfielder Joel Soñora, on loan from Stuttgart: entered in the 84th minute (assist) in 2-0 victory at Gimnasia La Plata
+Talleres Cordoba midfielder Joel Soñora, on loan from Stuttgart: entered in the 90th minute in 1-0 victory over Godoy Cruz

 MEXICO